-Along with non-registered accounts, Canadians also have access to accounts registered with the Canadian Revenue Agency that have unique features from one another to help you save or invest towards your financial goals.
-Learn more about these accounts below:
+Along with non-registered accounts, Canadians also have access to accounts and plans registered with the Canadian Revenue Agency that have unique features from one another to help you save or invest towards your financial goals.
+Learn more about these accounts and plans below:

 Tax-Free Savings Account (TFSA): An account that allows you to save or invest a defined amount tax-free each year throughout your life.

 Registered Education Savings Plan (RESP): A plan that enables you to maximize savings for a child’s education with tax-deferred investment growth and government grants and bonds.